Jumio/mobile-sdk-ios/README.md

 ```
 pod 'JumioMobileSDK' # If you use BAM Checkout along Netverify in your app.
 Frameworks supporting device architectures only.

-pod 'JumioMobileSDK/Netswipe' # Specify Netswipe as subspec to only use the BAM Checkout part of the Jumio Mobile SDK
+pod 'JumioMobileSDK/BAMCheckout' # Specify BAMCheckout as subspec to only use the BAM Checkout part of the Jumio Mobile SDK
 pod 'JumioMobileSDK/Netverify' # Specify Netverify as subspec to only use the Netverify part of the Jumio Mobile SDK

 pod 'JumioMobileSDK-FAT' # For development purposes, use the frameworks with device and simulator support (also supports subspecs)